 The music of the children, their voice, their movement, and their ability to let the music take them to another place, another time, is genuinely heartfelt – so pure, simple and beautiful.
 As I guide and lead children in daily music lessons, I watch, listen and take from them – never forcing.
 I respect the capabilities of children and believe the experience of making music together enables children to grow and achieve a richer and more fulfilled life.

-Ever since I was a second grader here at St. Dominic School I loved to cook and bake.
+Ever since I was a second-grader here at St. Dominic School I loved to cook and bake.
 It has always been a big passion of mine.
-After graduating from Northfield High School I decided to enroll in the culinary arts program at Hennepin Technical College (Eden Prairie Campus), and received my Associates Degree in Culinary Arts.
-Over the past 10 years I have worked in a variety of food service settings and in that time I believe I have found my perfect fit.
+After graduating from Northfield High School I decided to enroll in the culinary arts program at Hennepin Technical College (Eden Prairie Campus) and received my Associates Degree in Culinary Arts.
+Over the past 10 years, I have worked in a variety of foodservice settings and at that time I believe I have found my perfect fit.

 I am very happy to have my son now in this school and to allow him those same opportunities.
 I am glad God lead me back to this school and look forward to getting to know all your children!